Oilers Outsider: Opening Week Offers Optimism

 Reality is, Puljujarvi sees himself as a shooter and shooter’s shoot.
 Good on him for that, but I’d like to see Puljujarvi score a goal that screams top-six forward in the NHL.
 Rip one bar down off the rush.
 Fire a one-timer post and in.
 Pick a corner, any corner.
 Or be the power forward that he was drafted to be by driving around a defender and tucking one in the net.
 My advice is try being more like James van Riemsdyk instead of trying to be Alex Ovechkin or even Patrik Laine.

 Until I see some or all of that, I’m not convinced other general managers will be upping their offers for Puljujarvi.
 Right now, I’m seeing much the same player we saw in Edmonton and Bakersfield over the past three seasons, with Puljujarvi getting better results back home from a combination of more opportunity and inferior goaltending.
-For the record, he’s tied for 17th in the league scoring race and it’s not exactly a who’s who ahead of him (check out those 16 names and see how many of them you know).
+For the record, he’s tied for 17th in the league scoring race and it’s not exactly a who’s who ahead of him (check out those top 16 names and see how many of them you know).

 I’m not sure that deal gets done before the December 1 deadline to return to the NHL.
 And there has been no talk, to my knowledge, on Puljujarvi rejoining the Oilers if his trade demand can’t be accommodated between now and then.